oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 </html>
 ```

 We got a **service unavailable** error.
-This is because that web page is recognised as an ingress rule, but there are no pods able to deliver the service.
+This is because that web page is recognized as an ingress rule, but there are no pods able to deliver the service.
 This isn't a surprise as we haven't started them yet !

 If we tried to go to a URL that's not defined we will as expected get a **404 error**: